XRPLF/xrpl-dev-portal/content/concepts/tokens/non-fungible-tokens.md

 ## `NFToken` Lifecycle

 Anyone can create a new `NFToken` using the [NFTokenMint transaction][] type.
 The `NFToken` lives on the [NFTokenPage object][] of the issuing account.
-Either the owner or an interested party can send a [NFTokenCreateOffer transaction][] to propose buying or selling the `NFToken`; the ledger tracks the proposed transfer as an [NFTokenOffer object][], and deletes the `NFTokenOffer` when either side accepts or cancels the offer.
+Either the owner or an interested party can send a [NFTokenCreateOffer transaction][] to propose buying or selling the `NFToken`; the ledger tracks the proposed transfer as a [NFTokenOffer object][], and deletes the `NFTokenOffer` when either side accepts or cancels the offer.
 If the `NFToken` is transferable, it can be traded multiple times between accounts.

-You can destroy an `NFToken` you own using the [NFTokenBurn transaction][].
+You can destroy a `NFToken` you own using the [NFTokenBurn transaction][].
 If the issuer minted the token with `tfBurnable` flag enabled, the issuer can also burn the token regardless of the current owner.
 (This could be useful, for example, for a token that represents a ticket to an event which is used up at some point.)

 ![The NFT Lifecycle](img/nft-lifecycle.png "NFT Lifecycle Image")

-For more info about transferring NFTs, see [Trading NFTokens on the XRP Ledger](non-fungible-token-transfers.html).
+For more info about transferring `NFToken` objects, see [Trading NFTokens on the XRP Ledger](non-fungible-token-transfers.html).

 ## Reference